top of page

 -

-Why do I need to complete the paperwork?An osteopath needs to record your medical history to understand the severity of your condition and assist in diagnosis and treatment planning.
+Why is it necessary to complete the paperwork?Completing the paperwork allows your osteopath to record your medical history, which is crucial for understanding the severity of your condition and assisting in diagnosis and treatment planning.
 You will also be asked to provide your residential address and other relevant contact information.
 Additionally, under the law, an osteopath must obtain your approval to treat you, so you will be asked to sign an ‘informed consent’ form.

 -